Power In Prayer

 Worship Through Prayer

 In the prayer, Jesus addresses the Father with his requests, and begins with worship of his greatness.
 God desires our praises.
-We should always seek to spend some of our time in prayer praising God, worshipping Him, and thanking Him.
+We should always seek to spend some of our time in prayer praising God, worshipping Him, and thanking Him, just like Jesus demonatrated to us.

 Sometimes our prayerful worship can take the form of songs.
 In both the Old and New Testament, we find examples of joyful prayers being sung to God.
 (Luke 1:46-55, Psalms 84) A song of worship on our lips or in our hearts can breathe life in our prayers.